ghv/SVMPrefs/README.md

 }
 ```

-This kind of on-the-spot use of `UserDefaults` has at least 10 issues:
+This kind of on-the-spot use of `UserDefaults` has at least 11 issues:

 1. The caller has to know the data source: `UserDefaults.standard`
 1. The caller has to reference the key name, twice: `"firstLaunch"`
 1. The caller has to know the type: `prefs.bool` and `true`
 1. The caller has to know about any conversions: `!` and `true` (did you catch the inverted logic?)
 1. All this code, at the point of use, adds noise around the real purpose of the code -- to call `showFTUX()` on first app launch.
 1. This code is then repeated in other places for some preferences, thus violating the DRY principle
 1. It is not easy to unit test with the above code.
 1. There may be many other preferences throughout the code -- most likely without documentation
 1. Migrating preferences to a different `UserDefaults` location is not trivial
 1. Removing deprecated preferences is easy to leave undone or forgotten
+1. There is limited code completion help with this approach

 A solution to the above is to define a dedicated class that encapsulates the details of each preference
 so that the application logic can focus on using them in a simple and clear way.